-The surface area of the OGS Ash Pond, in the area where water was present, was approximately 11.7 acres.
-Thus, the volume of impounded CCR and water within the OGS Ash Pond, within the area where water was present, was approximately 262,000 cubic yards.
-The surface area of the OGS Ash Pond, in the area located outside of the footprint of the water portion, which includes the bottom ash pile, was approximately 27.3 acres.
-Thus, the volume of impounded CCR within the OGS Ash Pond, in the area located outside of the footprint of the water portion, was approximately 264,000 cubic yards.
-Additionally, the net total CCR/sediment added to the OGS Ash Pond since the prior annual inspection was approximately 43,000 cubic yards.
-Thus, the total volume of impounded CCR and water within the OGS Ash Pond at the time of the annual inspection was approximately 5690,000 cubic yards.
+The surface area of the OGS Ash Pond, in the area where water was present, was approximately 8.85 acres.
+Thus, the volume of impounded CCR and water within the OGS Ash Pond, within the area where water was present, was approximately 200,800 cubic yards.
+The surface area of the OGS Ash Pond, in the area located outside of the footprint of the water portion, which includes the bottom ash pile, was approximately 30.15 acres.
+Thus, the volume of impounded CCR within the OGS Ash Pond, in the area located outside of the footprint of the area located outside of the footprint of the area located outside of the the the area located outside of the the time of the water portion, was approximately 316,000 cubic yards.
+The total volume of impounded CCR and water within the OGS Ash Pond at the time of the annual inspection was approximately 516,800 cubic yards.